 Maintaining distance between staff and candidates

-You should advise invigilators and other staff to stand alongside candidates when interacting with them, rather than face to face.
+Invigilators and other staff are recommended to stand alongside candidates when interacting with them, rather than face to face.

 If candidates need to leave the exam room, face coverings will need to be worn (for example if needing to use the bathroom) and will need to be accompanied.